 Here’s how to make one:

-- Next, tape white paper to the bottom.
-You can also tape white paper or cloth to the sides which will serve as diffusers (this helps distribute light much better and minimizes shadows);
+- Next, white tape paper to the bottom.
+You can also tape white paper or cloth to the sides, which will serve as diffusers (this helps distribute light much better and minimizes shadows);

 - Then, use artificial lighting and place them on either side of the container.
 Alternatively, you can use natural light by placing your DIY lightbox next to a large window.

 Photography Tip: If you intend to use artificial light, use at least two soft light setups to get the shadow balance right.

 Recommend Camera Setup for Product Photos

 Advancements in intelligent phone technology put powerful cameras in our pockets.
 However, if you’re looking to capture the best possible picture, here are some DSLR photography tips: